sebastien-plutniak/HararyRoss/README.md

 # Harary and Ross
 This is an R implementation of Harary and Ross' 1957 algorithm for clique detection.
 Note that this algorithm is flawed, as recognized by the author himself (Harary 1970).
+This implementation was made only for historical purpose.

 # References